siruthesiru/pilliac/content/posts/Workin' On It/it-s-not-imposter-syndrome-i-just-suck.md

 If realizing how bad you actually are at a thing is half the battle then actually getting better at it is like eight halves.

-Enrolled to the University of
+Enrolled to the University of Helsinki's Full Stack Open Course.